-Dutch-Iranian soprano Elisa Maayeshi has been part of the opera studio at the Komische Oper in Berlin since September 2025.
-At the International Vocal Competition 's-Hertogenbosch 2024, she sang in the finals with Philzuid conducted by David Parry.
-She received the press award, the Friends of the IVC award and an engagement award from the Dutch Handel Society.
-In 2025 she graduated cum laude from the Dutch National Opera Academy where she sang such roles as Anna 1 in Die sieben Todsünden, Minerva in Il ritorno d'Ulisse in patria, Amaranta in La fedeltà premiata and Singer#1 in Transformations.
-Before that she studied with Sasja Hunnego during undergraduate at the Conservatory of Amsterdam.
-As her graduation project she performed Poulenc's La voix humaine for which she received a 9.5 cum laude.
+Dutch-Iranian soprano Elisa Maayeshi has been a member of the opera studio at the Komische Oper in Berlin since September 2025.
+During the 2024 International Vocal Competition ’s-Hertogenbosch, she sang in the finals with Philzuid under the direction of David Parry.
+She received the Press Prize, the Friends of the IVC Prize, and an engagement prize from the Handel Society.
+In 2025, she graduated cum laude from the Dutch National Opera Academy, where she sang roles such as Anna 1 in *DiesiebenTodsünden*, Minerva in *Il ritorno d’Ulisse in patria*, Amaranta in *La fedeltà premiata*, and Singer #1 in *Transformations*.
+Prior to that, she studied with Sasja Hunnego during her bachelor’s program at the Conservatorium van Amsterdam.
+For her graduation project, she performed Poulenc’s *Lavoixhumaine*, for which she received a 9.5 with honors.

 From a young age, Elisa has had a great love for music and theater and loves being on stage.
 Both in singing, dancing and acting she feels at home and in opera she can combine these disciplines.
 She also greatly loves the oratorio and song repertoire.
 Her repertoire includes masses by Haydn and Rossini, Mozart's and Dvořák's requiems and Ravel's Shéhérazade which she performed with the CvA Symphony Orchestra.
 Elisa has sung as a soloist with the Netherlands Chamber Orchestra, OrkestZUID, Dutch Student Orchestra and Symfonia Jong Twente.
 For Stichting Grote Zangers she sang a French song program at Muziekgebouw aan 't IJ in Amsterdam.
 Together with her colleagues from the opera academy, she performed in the kleine zaal of the Concertgebouw with Brahms' Liebesliederwalzer.